gobijan/nova-copilot-lsp/README.md

 **nova-copilot-lsp** aims to provide deep integration with **Github Copilot**, including the most important features.

-Right now it is not functional but the foundation is there by embedding a working copilot language server extracted from https://github.com/github/copilot.vim
+Right now it is partly functional but the foundation is there by embedding a working copilot language server extracted from https://github.com/github/copilot.vim

 ## Requirements